valexandersaulys/tailparse/README.md

 ## Installation

-`tailparser` has no dependencies to install.
+`tailparse` has no dependencies to install.
 It only works with python 3 and has only been tested in python 3.10.
 Presumably it would work as far back as python 3.6.
 ```